General Plan Information

 For a standard exception review of medical requests, the timeframe for review is 72 hours from when we receive the request.
 For expedited exception review requests, the timeframe for review is 24 hours from when we receive the request.

 If CareSource denies the drug exception, you have the right to request an external review.
 If you feel we have denied the non-formulary drug exception request incorrectly, you or your Authorized Representative may send a written request for an External Review.
 We must follow the External Reviewer’s decision.

-An External Review may be requested by a member, member’s representative, or prescribing provider by mailing or calling:
+An Independent Review may be requested by you, your representative, or your prescribing provider by mailing or calling:

 West Virginia Offices of the Insurance Commissioner

 P.O.
 Box 50540